endymion1818/deliciousreverie-2023/src/pages/posts/sending-emails-with-cloudflare-functions.md

 ---
 layout: ../../layouts/BlogLayout.astro
 title: "Sending Emails via SendGrid with Cloudflare Functions"
-description: "SendGrid remains a popular no-fuss tool for routing emails in today's applications.
+description: "SendGrid remains a popular tool for routing emails in today's applications.
 But it isn't without pitfalls.
 Here's my setup."
 tags:
   - javascript
 datePublished: 2024-01-18
 ---

-**SendGrid remains a popular no-fuss tool for routing emails in today's applications.
+**SendGrid remains a popular tool for routing emails in today's applications.
 But it isn't without pitfalls.
 Here's my setup.**

 I am very grateful [to Aman for his article](https://blog.amanbhargava.com/send-email-using-cloudflare-worker/), which this article updates to reflect changes in the Cloudflare Functions API, some issues I found with SendGrid, and some other useful stuff like local development with Wrangler.